Everyday Healthy Recipes

 Notes

-• Batter: Do not overstir the batter.
-Stop stirring once all the ingredients have been incorporated.
-The batter will be lumpy.
+• Batter: Do not overstir the batter (or your pancakes may end up being a little flat).
+Stop stirring as soon as all the ingredients have been incorporated.

-• Refrigerate leftover pancakes in a plastic container and reheat in the microwave.
-Serve with a knob of butter, drizzle of maple syrup and/or fruit.
+• Storing: Refrigerate leftover chia seed pancakes in a plastic container (or covered with cling film) for up to 2 days and reheat in the microwave.

 Nutrition